KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     Table widget editor

+To manage styles and other functionalities for columns just move to the *Settings* section.
 The below image shows how to pin colums in a table.
 Pinned columns are columns that are fixed to the left or to the right of the table.
 The *plus* icon will add a new line where the column to be pinned has to be picked up from the *Columns* drop down menu.
 The field *Pinned* has toset to *Left* or *Right*.